sudar/Arduino-Makefile/README.md

        cpanm Device::SerialPort
        cpanm YAML

+You can also find more [detailed instructions in this guide](http://hardwarefun.com/tutorials/compiling-arduino-sketches-using-makefile) or also checkout the sample makefiles inside the examples/ folder

 ## User Libraries

 In order to use Arduino libraries installed in the user's sketchbook folder (the